Closing date: 16 March 2026

 An application form is available below, where further information can also be found, or you may contact Kedell Worboys on 0203 818 7610 or via email: shgukrep@sthelenagov.com.

-Interviews will be held week commencing 16 February 2026.
+Interviews to be held week commencing 23 March 2026

 To be considered for this role, you must complete our application form.
 Failure to do so will mean that your application will not be considered.
 Please do not submit your CV.